-1. Research the Industry and the Organization
+1. Research the Industry and the Organisation

-Try to know their recent successes and debacles.
+Try to learn about their recent successes and setbacks.
 Also, check out profiles of the key position holders.
-In this day and age, it is easy to study their likes and dislikes by searching them on the social media platforms like Linkedin and Facebook.
+In this day and age, it is easy to study their likes and dislikes by searching them on social media platforms like LinkedIn and Facebook.
 It will give you a distinct edge over other candidates.

 2. Keep your Social media Accounts Clean